 You can add a deployment unit only if there is a transition available based on the state of the release package.
 In the default workflow, the only state where a deployment unit can be added to the release package is when the release package is in Development.

 To associate deployment units with a release package:

-- 1. View a release package and select the Deployment Units tab.
+- 1 View a release package and select the Deployment Units tab.

-- 2. Click Add deployment units.
+- 2 Click Add deployment units.

-- 3. Fill out the Add Deployment Units form.
+- 3 Select one or more deployment units.

+- 4 Click OK.